 Total Credits: 36

-Coverage includes descriptive statistics: central tendency, variability, transformed scores, graphing, skewness and kurtosis.
+Coverage includes descriptive statistics: central tendency, variability, transformed scores, graphing, skewness, and kurtosis.
 Also included will be probability and inferential statistics, including z test, t tests (one and two sample), ANOVA, Chi square and the Pearson r.
 Basic preparation in mathematics is needed.
+PREREQUISITE: Preparation in math.

 This course examines social science research including evaluative methodologies and strategies, types of research, program evaluation, needs assessments, and ethical and legal considerations.
-This course links statistical analysis and research methodology in order that the student may become a sophisticated research consumer as well as research producer.
-The student must learn to understand the logic of the research enterprise and have a basic grasp of the conceptual base on which the statistical tests of significance rest.
-Understanding research strategy and the logic behind the statistical tests is the underlying theme of the course.
-This will allow students to understand the nature of empirical research in developing education interventions and therapeutic strategies.
-Students are also required to learn the SPSS computer program.
+This course links statistical analysis and research methodology so that the student may become a sophisticated research consumer as well as research producer.
+Understanding research strategy and the logic behind the statistical tests for applied purposes is the underlying theme of the course.
+This course will allow students to understand the nature of empirical research in developing surveys, educational interventions, program evaluations, and therapeutic strategies.
+PREREQUISITE: None

 This course includes the identification and diagnosis and mental health treatment planning for abnormal, deviant, or psychopathological behavior and includes assessments and treatment procedures.
-This course examines disorders in adulthood, adolescence, and childhood with consideration of the relationship between biological, social, psychological, and environmental factors, as well as problems in classification and potential behavior systems.
+This course examines disorders in adulthood, adolescence, and childhood with consideration of the relationship between biological, social, psychological and environmental factors, as well as problems in classification and potential behavior systems.
 The concepts of normal and abnormal will be explored especially when attempting to understand the behaviors of culturally diverse groups.
-The symptomatological disorders, including borderline personalities, and various phobic and obsessive-compulsive syndromes will be studied.
+The symptomatological disorders, including borderline personalities and various phobic and obsessive-compulsive syndromes will be studied.
 The standards for differential diagnosis will be clarified.
 Conditions relating to dis-compensation, stress, anxiety, and defense mechanisms will be covered.
 PREREQUISITE: PSY 5415

 This course will provide students with information about the various forensic activities in which psychologists and other related professionals currently participate.
-Activities may include competency evaluations, assessment of violent behavior and dangerousness, child abuse/neglect, treatment issues, court testimony, police psychology, and consultation to judges, attorneys, and other law enforcement personnel.
+Activities may include competency evaluations, assessment of violent behavior and dangerousness, child abuse/neglect, treatment issues, court testimony, police psychology and consultation to judges, attorneys and other law enforcement personnel.
 Students will obtain information about the numerous roles of professionals in the field of forensic psychology and will develop the skills and knowledge base that will prepare them to continue with specialized training in this area.
+PREREQUISITE: None

-This course addresses the physical, cognitive, and social-emotional development of children, adolescents, adults, and the elderly, including a description of behaviors that are present at the various stages, and explanations for those behaviors in terms of relative contributions of heredity and environment.
+This course addresses the physical, cognitive and social-emotional development of children, adolescents, adults and the elderly, including a description of behaviors that are present at the various stages and explanations for those behaviors regarding relative contributions of heredity and environment.
 The major theories of physical, cognitive, affective and social development across the life span are applied to mental health counseling practice.
-The sociocultural and social economic factors that may contribute to a development outcome are considered.
+The sociocultural and social economic factors that may contribute to a development outcome are also considered.
+PREREQUISITE: None

 An examination of domestic violence and its interaction with the criminal justice system.
 Areas of focus include causative factors, legal issues, substance abuse correlations, and victim advocate and behavior modification programs.
 Particular emphasis will be placed on in-depth chronic offender profiles.